 - Develop, implement, evaluate and assess all aspects of the departmental special event program

 - Keep abreast of new developments in recreational sports special events to provide new programs and activities to meet student needs.

 - Based on experience and interests, support departmental mission through one/more of the following areas: social media; Graphic Design; Massage Therapy Program; Risk Management; Student Leadership, Development and Recognition; Assessment

 - Other duties/tasks as assigned based on departmental need and professional development.

-Demonstrated commitment to the ideals of Inclusive Excellence and those students who are traditionally underrepresented
+- Demonstrated commitment to the ideals of diversity, equity, and inclusion and those students who are traditionally underrepresented.

 For questions regarding your application and additional options to apply, contact Human Resources at firstname.lastname@example.org or 920-424-1166.

 TO ENSURE CONSIDERATION: Applications received by August 17th are ensured full consideration.
 Applications received after that date may be given consideration at the discretion of the search committee.
 Application materials will be evaluated and the most qualified applicants will be invited to participate in the next step of the selection process.
 Incomplete and/or late application materials may not receive consideration.

 If you have questions regarding this recruitment, or if you are not able to complete the application online due to a disability or system problem, please contact the Office of Human Resources.